titaniumnetwork-dev/Vanadium/README.md

 ## Features

-- Fully functional Omnibox!
-Search, URL entry, and search suggestions all in one place.'
+- Fully functional Omnibox.
+Search, URL entry, and search suggestions all in one place.

 - A simplistic, no-frills design that is easy for anyone to pick up and use.